leonmoonen/leonmoonen.github.io/pages/research.md

     image_fullwidth: "header_unsplash_coffee_beans.jpg"
 ---

-My research focuses on the design and development of advanced, scalable techniques and tools for the exploration, assessment and evolution of large industrial software systems.
-This involves the combination of several subfields of software engineering, such as program comprehension, reverse engineering, program analysis, software visualization and empirical software engineering.
+My research focuses on the design and development of advanced data-driven techniques and tools that support software engineers with the understanding, assessment and evolution of large industrial software systems.
+This work combines several fields such as software analytics, program comprehension, software reverse engineering, software repository mining, machine learning and empirical software engineering.
 Usually, I try to find answer to these questions in close collaboration with industry.

-At Simula, I lead the EvolveIT project aimed at devising recommendation systems to support the evolution of safety-critical component-based cyber-physical product families and the EvoTest project that builds on software analytics to enable smarter testing of evolving systems.
-In these projects we collaborate closely with Kongsberg Maritime and Cisco.
+At Simula, I lead projects that are aimed at supporting smarter evolution and testing of safety-critical cyber-physical product families, enabling high integrity, and anti-fragile software engineering, and devising software analytics for continuous software quality and maintainability assessments.
+In several of these projects we collaborate closely with industrial partners Kongsberg Maritime and Cisco Norway.

-Other topics that we currently are, or previously have been, investigating include:
+Other topics that we are, or have been, investigating include:

 * assessing and improving the cost-effectiveness of automated software inspections by building on our work on static program analysis & (static) profiling;
 * measuring and managing technical debt;